MoonPoet/xaprb-src/content/blog/four-favorite-meditation-books.md

 [Tao-Te-Ching](https://www.amazon.com/Tao-Te-Ching-Perennial-Classics/dp/0061142662/?tag=xaprb-20), by
-Lao-Tzu and in a new translation by Stephen Mitchell, is a gift to humankind as significant as the New Testament Book of Matthew.
+Lao-Tzu and in a new translation by Stephen Mitchell, is a gift to humankind as significant as the Sermon on the Mount.
 Again, not strictly about mindfulness or how to practice, but the short chapters are as rich as any Zen koan.
 The translation is crucial: other translations I've read have done little for me, but if I had to choose one book to have on a desert island, this would certainly